AndyShiue/Ende-readme/README.md

    `dyn auto impl`s aren't guarantee to be total.

 7. **`data`**:
-   In `data`, all variants are constants.
+   In normal `data`, all variants are constants.
    In addition, all variants with parameters in `data` are `const fn`s.

 8. **`record`s**: